dizzib/fishing-line-experiment/readme.md

 # Fishing Line Experiment

-This text is intended to be an open-source guide for anyone intending to perform this experiment.
-If you'd like to comment or contribute then please raise an issue or pull request.

 ## Theory

 The purpose of this experiment is to determine the curvature of the earth solely